ChinKF99/Superstore/README.md

 2. Which product sell the least?
 3. What is the distribution(%) of each product category to the overall sale?

-After analyzing the above questions, stakeholders can act accordinly.
-E.g. carrying out more advertisment activities to improves sales for underperofrming items or cut off the product entirely to save cost.
+After analyzing the above questions, stakeholders can act accordingly.
+E.g. carrying out more advertisment activities to improve sales for under-perofrming products or remove entirely to save cost.

+# Python & SQL Skill Used
+- Use medalion architecture (Bronze, Silver, Gold)
+- Data Cleansing
+- Table Joining

 # Excel Skill Used
 - Pivot Charts & Tables
 - Data Validation
 - Power Query Editor

-# SQL Skill Used
-- Use medalion architecture (Bronze, Silver, Gold)
-- Data Cleansing
-- Table Joining

 # Power BI Used
 - Charts